Hehuanshan

 Mount Hehuan (合歡山 (Héhuān Shān, Ha̍p-hoan-soaⁿ); also called Joy Mountain) is a 3416 m mountain in Central Taiwan.
-The peak lies on the borders of Nantou and Hualien counties and is located within Taroko National Park.
-Hehuanshan is a popular destination in central Taiwan.
+The peak lies on the border of Nantou and Hualien counties and is located within the far west of Taroko National Park.
+Hehuanshan is a popular destination in central Taiwan as the trail to the summit is wide, paved, and gradual, and only takes around 1.5 hours round-trip yet offers 360 degree views above the surroundings.
 The 3,421-metre east peak and 3,422-metre north peak of Hehuanshan are both higher than the main peak.

-Mount Hehuan is part of the Central Mountain Range (中央山脈).
+Mount Hehuan is part of the Central Mountain Range.

 Recreation

 Snow, rare in the rest of Taiwan, is relatively common on Mount Hehuan during the winter months.
 Highway 14 leads to Wuling, a saddle between the main peak and the east peak of Hehuanshan.
-At 3,275-metre, Wuling is also the highest point of Taiwan accessible by highway.
+At 3,275 metres (10,745 ft), Wuling is the highest point in Taiwan that is accessible by road.
 From Highway 14, a trail leads to the summit of the main peak.
 At the summit, there is a weather station.

+In addition to hiking, Mount Hehuan is a popular location for stargazing and was declared an International Dark Sky Park in 2019.

 History

+In March 1913, Japanese surveyor Yasushi Noro attempted to scale Hehuanshan to conduct a survey of the area.
+However, he turned back after 89 Taiwanese members of his team died in a storm.
+This was the deadliest mountaineering disaster in Taiwanese history.
+Noro ascended Hehuanshan in October 1913 and completed the survey, which helped Japanese forces in the Truku War.

-In the past, a military training area was built in the proximity of Hehuanshan.
+In the past, a military training area was built within proximity of Hehuanshan.
 The mountain range also features the remains of a ski lift, reportedly used by Taiwan's elite during the martial law period and inaccessible to most people.
 The unreliability of snowfall has meant that the ski lift was abandoned years ago.
 Remains of the ski lift mechanism are still visible to hikers on the east peak trail.